Wisconsin's 6th Congressional District incumbent Republican sees moderate primary challenge

 “It’s not that I’m a proponent of abortion I just feel like it’s better left to the individual to make the decision that’s best for them,” he said.

-He also attributed the party’s hesitancy to wrap their arms around him as a candidate because he’s a newcomer seeking to challenge and incumbent that has held the district for nearly a decade.
+He also attributed the party’s hesitancy to wrap their arms around him as a candidate because he’s a newcomer seeking to challenge an incumbent that has held the district for nearly a decade.

 People are also reading…